Click above for larger graphic. • Index of Scripture Graphics and posts by Scripture reference

 Pulling It Together: It is not possible for someone to have a peaceful conscience, if they doubt that God is gracious toward them.
 No matter how hard they try to do right and be religious, they still question whether they have forgiveness of sins.
 Thus, never knowing by faith that God loves and forgives because of Christ—not because of our deeds and devotion—they die in doubt, without confidence in God and his forgiveness.
 This is a religious life of despair—all because Christ and the gospel have been suppressed.
 The result is that people are led into irresistible sorrow because of tortured consciences.

 This is the inevitable result of a religious system of works.
 So we confess the word that is near us—in our mouths and in our hearts—since we have come to believe that God loved us so much that he sent his only Son to die for us.
 We believe this, and believing, are justified to God and saved—not because of our devotion, nor by works, but by faith that God in Christ has accomplished what we can never do.

 Prayer: Father, I believe in your Son, and rely upon him alone for the remission of sin, so that I may live in you and not be put to shame.
 Amen.

 Receive these daily Sola Devotions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-Beginning in 2016, Sola is adding a Bible Overview year to its Confirmation Series, with two ten-session booklets — one on the Old Testament and one on the New Testament.
+Sola added a Bible Overview year to its Confirmation Series, with two ten-session booklets — one on the Old Testament and one on the New Testament.
 These books provide a step-by-step overview of the history and geography of the Scriptures, exploring the various time periods and sections of the Bible and how they connect to one another.
 The goal is to give students a sense for the over-arching story of Scripture, fulfilled in the revealing of our Lord Jesus Christ.